hamzahamru/dark-forest/README.md

 Install NodeJs to your laptop/pc

-Paste This to your terminal
+Paste this to your terminal
 ```python
 npm i node-fetch@2.6.1
 ```